mixelpixel/Lambda-School-mini-bootcamp-2/Lesson8/README.md

   });
   ```
 - "anonymous" functions: simply, they don't have a name
-- essentially, this is a different pattern, but the result is the same thing as if we made a named function declaration like so:
+- essentially, this is a different code pattern, but the result is the same thing as if we made a named function declaration like so:
   ```js
   var cb = function() {
     console.log('hi');